What's your question about?

 I have passed English within my high school qualification, is this the GCSE English equivalent?

 If your High School Qualification is taught as 'English as a foreign language' you may be asked to pass our CTE English Equivalence Test paper here, this will be part of the conditions of your offer letter.
-More information at https://warwick.ac.uk/fac/soc/cte/start-teaching/international
+More information is at https://warwick.ac.uk/fac/soc/cte/start-teaching/international

 I'm a native speaker and want to teach my native language but I don’t hold a relevant degree.
 What can I do?